TheNugget/dnd/README.md

 ### `data/website/appdev.py`

 This script launches a Streamlit-based web app that serves as a Dungeons & Dragons 5e SRD assistant.
 It uses a local Ollama LLM and ChromaDB to answer user questions based strictly on SRD-compliant content.
+Make sure that the ollama server is accessible from this container or location.
+Also make sure that the model is available on the ollama server.

 #### 🧠 Features